ad-freiburg/qlever/README.md

 ### High RAM Usage During Runtime

 QLever uses an on-disk index and is usually able to operate with pretty low RAM usage.
+For example it can handle the full Wikidata KB + Wikipedia which is about 1.5 TB of index with less than 46 GB of RAM

 However, there are data layouts that currently lead to an excessive amount of memory being used.
-Firstly, note that even very large text corpora have little impact on memory usage.
-Larger KBs are much more problematic.
-There are two things that can contribute to high RAM usage (and large startup times) during runtime:

 * The size of the KB vocabulary.
 Using the -l flag while building the index causes long and rarely used strings to be externalized to